How To Make Ice Cream Without Eggs

 - Custard is perhaps the most classic, and you can see how to make it in this post: How To Make Vanilla Ice Cream.
 This involves cooking egg yolks with cream and sugar.
 The egg yolks help the ice cream stay ice-free and rich on the tongue.
 Some people don’t like the eggy taste so much, though.

-- Philadelphia-style is made with just cream, sugar, and flavorings.
+- Philadelphia-style ice cream is made with just cream, sugar, and flavorings.
 It replaces the egg yolks with just fat from the cream.
-It’s quite simple, and you can read more about it here.
+It’s quite simple.

-- Egg-Free Ice Cream, from the Jeni’s Splendid Ice Creams cookbook, has become so popular it warrants its own bullet point.
+- Egg-free ice cream, like the savannah buttermint ice cream from the Jeni’s Splendid Ice Creams cookbook, has become so popular it warrants its own bullet point.
 Jeni uses cornstarch to thicken the ice cream, and just a dollop of cream cheese for smoothness and body.
 It’s basically an ultra-optimized version of Philadelphia-style ice cream, and for me at least it gives the most reliable and enjoyable results.
-I describe this in detail below.

-- No-Churn Ice Cream doesn’t require any cooking at all.
+- No-churn ice cream doesn’t require any cooking at all.
 Sweetened condensed milk, with its concentrated milk fat, is a frequently occurring ingredient here.
-Here’s a detailed look at how you can make this yourself: How To Make No-Cook, No-Churn, 2-Ingredient Ice Cream.

 Ice Cream Churning & Freezing Options

-- Freeze-the-Bowl Home Ice Cream Maker: The most popular and common way of making ice cream at home is with a “freeze-the-bowl” model.
-This includes the KitchenAid bowl attachment, and the very popular Cuisinart ice cream maker (reviewed here).
+- Freeze-the-bowl home ice cream maker: The most popular and common way of making ice cream at home is with a “freeze-the-bowl” model.
+This includes the KitchenAid bowl attachment, and the very popular Cuisinart ice cream maker.
 These are all relatively inexpensive options (you can find these attachments or machines for between $40 and $70), but you need extra freezer space to freeze the ice cream bowl until the special fluid inside is rock-hard.
 Then you put in your chilled ice cream base, and let the machine stir the ice cream until it is mostly frozen.
 You can only make one batch at a time before you need to refreeze the bowl overnight again.

-- Compressor-Model Ice Cream Maker: These ice cream makers have a built-in freezer so you don’t need to freeze the bowl or any of the components.
+- Compressor-model ice cream maker: These ice cream makers have a built-in freezer so you don’t need to freeze the bowl or any of the components.
 Just pour in ice cream and turn on the switch.
 You can make many back-to-back batches like this, and the quality and consistency of the ice cream is quite similar to the freeze-the-bowl models.
 They are more expensive, though (running about $300).
-See our review here of a Cuisinart model.
+See our review of a Cuisinart model.

-- Homemade Ice Cream Hack: There are many ways to get ice cream to freeze well without using a machine.
-Here is a good post that shows you some of the best ways, from using hand beaters and a bowl full of ice, to using a food processor: 6 Ways to Make Ice Cream Without an Ice Cream Machine.
+- Homemade ice cream hack: There are many ways to get ice cream to freeze well without using a machine.
+Here is a good post that shows you some of the best ways, from using hand beaters and a bowl full of ice, to using a food processor.

 - 2 1/4 cups